PheaSoy/PheaSoy/README.md

 Working on MicroServices,Java, Spring Framework,JavaScript, Automation, Containers, Messaging, and Software Architecture.

+ Love to build software with OOP, design patterns, clean code and maintainable

-Passionate for building the high-performance application.
+*Passionate for building the high-performance application*.